 Themasap Khan works in the Pasca lab

-I received my B.S in Molecular Cell and Developmental Biology and a minor in Biomedical Research from UCLA in 2015.
-As an undergraduate I conducted research on X chromosome reactivation in the context of somatic cell reprogramming in the laboratory of Dr. Kathrin Plath in the Department of Biological Chemistry.
+As an undergraduate, I conducted research on X chromosome reactivation in the context of somatic cell reprogramming in the laboratory of Dr. Kathrin Plath in the Department of Biological Chemistry.
 I have lived in California my whole life and I love enjoying the nice weather by relaxing outside, dancing traditional hula, and trying new cuisines.

 Bahareh Haddad Derafshi